 It tastes fantastic and you can whirl it together in about 30 seconds.
-I like to dip big chunks of crusty fresh bread in it.
+I like to dip big hunks of crusty fresh bread in it.
 I put it on pasta and burgers.
-I like to make a mint infused version and spoon it over some simply boiled new season potatoes.
+I like to make a mint-infused version and spoon it over some simply boiled new season potatoes.

 When I think about it, there’s nothing salsa verde doesn’t go with.
 Beef, duck, pork, or lamb…. and fish of course.
-It works well with any species and its the perfect companion for Shellfish.
+It works well with any spice and it’s the perfect companion for Shellfish.

 You can probably tell I’ve been making a lot of salsa verde lately.
 Ever since I started this blog I always seem to have an overabundance of herbs that need using up, and salsa verde is a great way to do it ( I got tired of making pesto)

-You don’t even really need a recipe for it, there’s tons in cookbooks and online already.
+You don’t even really need a recipe for it, there are tons in cookbooks and online already.
 I’ve given the one I used here below.
-Some recipes call for anchovies, garlic, gherkins, or lemon juice, and by all means add them if they’re to your taste.
+Some recipes call for anchovies, garlic, gherkins, or lemon juice, and by all means, add them if they’re to your taste.

-The coolest thing about salsa verde it that you can customise to go with what your eating.
-Use a bit of tarragon if its beef or chicken, add some basil if its sea bass, and a few sprigs of rosemary if its lamb.
+The coolest thing about salsa verde is that you can customise it to go with what your eating.
+Use a bit of tarragon if it’s beef or chicken, add some basil if it’s sea bass, and a few sprigs of rosemary if it’s lamb.
 You get the idea…coriander, chives, or parsley, any green herb you fancy.
-Plus it will keep in the fridge for over a week it you’ve any left over.
+Plus it will keep in the fridge for over a week if you’ve any leftovers.

-If you’ve got one of those immersion stick blenders than use that to make it.
-It seems to whirl it up into finer more velvety texture if you don’t want to go for the more rustic look.
-Plus its easier to clean.
+If you’ve got one of those immersion stick blenders then use that to make it.
+It seems to whirl it up into a finer more velvety texture if you don’t want to go for the more rustic look.
+Plus it’s easier to clean.

 for the salsa verde